Nico Echavarria betting profile: Sony Open in Hawaii - PGA TOUR

 - Echavarria has an average of -0.139 Strokes Gained: Off-the-Tee in his past five tournaments.

+- He has an average of 0.082 Strokes Gained: Approach the Green in his past five tournaments.

+- He has an average of 0.154 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of 0.550 Strokes Gained: Putting in his past five tournaments.
+- Echavarria has an average of 0.550 Strokes Gained: Putting in his past five tournaments.

-- Echavarria has averaged 0.646 Strokes Gained: Total in his past five tournaments.
+- He has averaged 0.646 Strokes Gained: Total in his past five tournaments.

 Echavarria's Strokes Gained rankings